earthboundkid/Watsuji-and-Aesthetics/22 Glossary.md

 ###Chinese terms
 Terms are sorted according to the pinyin romanization of modern standard Mandarin, but definitions are classical unless otherwise noted.

 - _Ai_ [愛][zh] --- Possessive love.
 In earlier texts, to treat something sparingly.
-In Buddhist texts, sometimes used for worldly “attachments.”
+In Buddhist texts, sometimes used for worldly attachments.
 Affective concern.

 - _Ben_ [本][zh] --- Root.
 Often erroneously translated as “original.”